martinjlee77/RetrievalAssistant/replit.md

-# ASC 606 PDF Processing PoC
+# Multi-Standard Accounting Analysis Platform

 ## Overview
 This project is a multi-standard accounting analysis platform designed to generate comprehensive contract analyses under various accounting standards (e.g., ASC 606, ASC 340-40, ASC 842).
 It processes contracts to produce structured professional memos, adhering to specific methodologies and utilizing authoritative FASB guidance.
 The system aims to deliver audit-ready, professional-quality accounting memos, consistent with Big 4 standards for accuracy and presentation, envisioning a complete financial analysis platform with high accuracy and efficiency.